Have new recipes emailed to you.

 Since I’m all about the chicken skin, I want to ensure I get it nice, brown and crispy.
 For this reason, I place the spatchcocked chicken skin side down in a cast iron skillet, then place a sheet of aluminum foil on top and then another cast iron skillet on top to weigh it down.
 I cook it over medium heat for about 7 minutes.
 After 7 minutes, I try to flip the chicken using tongs.
 If the chicken skin starts to stick I simply let it cook a few more minutes.
 It will lift easily when done.
 After I flip it, I scatter some mushrooms and fresh summer savory before I finish it off in the oven.

-Finally, one last thing.
-I brine this spatchcocked chicken first because, as I have mentioned before, I’m basically obsessed with brining chicken.
 So keep in mind when you set out to make this recipe, that you’ll need to plan for the chicken to be in the brine for at least 6 hours.
 I used a 5 pound chicken and was able to fit the whole chicken (before spatchcocking) and brine in a gallon size resealable bag.
-Then, just incase there was any leaking I placed it in a glass bowl before putting it in the refrigerator.
-You could also do the brining in another non-reactive container.
+Then, just in case there is any leaking, place it in a glass bowl before putting it in the refrigerator.
+You can also do the brining in another non-reactive container.

 I used my summer savory brine for this chicken.
 It’s the same brine that I used for this Summer Savory Brined Fried Chicken.
-Out of all of the brines I’ve made, I’m going to say that the summer savory one is my favorite.
+Out of all of the brines I make, I’m going to say that the summer savory one is my favorite.
 It’s the one I use the most.
 The summer savory has just the right amount of peppery flavor to it.